 “London Bridge is falling down” was playing on TV while Dylan and I were picking up his toys.
 Roshan just came back home for lunch.
-It was an easy day for him, and he was in a mood to reminisce about our trip to London, “We took a walk across this bridge”.
+It was an easy day for him, and he was in the mood to reminisce about our trip to London, “We took a walk across this bridge”.

 Confusions about London Bridge and Tower Bridge

 My husband was not the only person confusing these two popular bridges over the River Thames in the capital of the United Kingdom.
-The popularity of the name “London Bridge” goes beyond the borders of the country.
-Kids all over the world along with their parents sing uncomplicated words of the song “London Bridge is falling down”.
-Moreover, some of these nursery rhymes on YouTube depict nothing else but Tower Bridge calling it London Bridge.
+The popularity of the name London Bridge goes beyond the borders of the country.
+Kids all over the world along with their parents sing uncomplicated words of the song London Bridge Is Falling Down.
+Moreover, some of these nursery rhymes on YouTube depict nothing else but the Tower Bridge, calling it the London Bridge.
 How can’t you get confused here?

-You rarely hear the name “Tower Bridge”.
-However, a combined bascule and suspension bridge with two iconic towers has certainly become a symbol of London.
-Matching the most common name with the most popular images, many people mistakenly call Tower Bridge London Bridge.
+On the other hand, you rarely hear the name Tower Bridge.
+Yet a combined bascule and suspension bridge with two iconic towers has certainly become a symbol of London.
+Matching the most common name with the most popular images, many people mistake the Tower Bridge for the London Bridge.

-London Bridge, to be exact, the name “London Bridge”, is one of the oldest in London.
-It goes back to 43 A.D. when the first “London Bridge” was built.
-In fact, throughout all these years several bridges had the same name.
+The London Bridge, to be exact, the name London Bridge, is one of the oldest in London.
+It dates back to 43 A.D. when the first London Bridge was built.
+In fact, throughout all these years several bridges have had the same name.

 On top of that, the Tower Bridge offers the unforgettable Tower Bridge Experience with emphases on creation and history of the structure.
-Walking on glass floor at 131 feet above the river is definitely not for fainthearted.
-However, if you’re able to conquer fear of heights, this can be your best London experience ever.
+Walking on glass floor at 131 feet above the river is definitely not for faint-hearted.
+Yet if you’re able to conquer your fear of heights, this can be your best London experience ever.